FLIM Laser Scanning Microscopes

 High-Resolution Fluorescence Lifetime Imaging Systems

-DCS-120 laser scanner: Compact - Flexible - Precise.
-As technology leader in equipment and techniques for single photon counting, Becker & Hickl offers the DCS-120 systems that are complete laser scanning microscopes for fluorescence lifetime imaging (FLIM) since 2007.
-The systems use bh’s multi-dimensional TCSPC FLIM technology in combination with fast laser scanning and confocal detection or multi-photon excitation.
+DCS-120 Confocal and Multiphoton FLIM Systems: Compact - Flexible - Precise.
+As a technology leader in time-correlated single photon counting, Becker & Hickl offer complete laser scanning microscopes for fluorescence lifetime imaging (FLIM).
+Introduced in 2007, these systems have constantly been upgraded with new functions, new TCSPC modules, new excitation sources, new detectors, and new data analysis.
+DCS-120 systems use bh’s multi-dimensional TCSPC FLIM technology in combination with fast laser scanning and confocal detection or multi-photon excitation.
 DCS-120 systems are available with various inverted and upright microscopes.
-A ‘DCS-120 MACRO’ system is available for FLIM of centimetre-size objects.
+A ‘DCS-120 MACRO’ system exists for FLIM of centimetre-size objects.
 Advanced versions of the DCS-120 system are available for multiphoton excitation with Ti:Sa lasers and femtosecond fibre lasers.
-The system also works with tuneable excitation sources.
+The systems also work with tuneable excitation sources.
 Moreover, the DCS-120 scan head with the associated control and data acquisition electronics can be used to upgrade a conventional microscope with scanning and FLIM recording.
-Choose your DCS-120 right below:
+Choose your DCS-120 version right below:

 DCS-120 Confocal FLIM System